LLMs, You Can Evaluate It! Design of Multi-perspective Report Evaluation for Security Operation Centers: Designing Analyst-wise Checklist for Security Report Evaluation

 \subsubsection{Study Design}

 We conducted interviews with fifteen participants from eight different SOC-related organizations.
 Participants included veteran analysts, managers, and SIRT members, all of whom were involved in at least one stage of analysis reports, such as authoring, reviewing, and approving reports.
 The participants were recruited via an online interview platform from IT/OT/IoT environments, including the authors’ affiliations and partner companies.
 Detailed organizational attributes of the participants are shown in Table~\ref{tab:userprofile}.
-All the interviews were performed on Microsoft Teams with multiple authors in order to mitigate potential biases in questions and their interpretation.
+The interviews were conducted by one or more authors in order to mitigate potential biases in the questions and their interpretation.
+Participants were recruited using online interview platforms, such as SPRINT and unii research, and the interviews themselves were conducted using communication tools including Microsoft Teams.
 Upon the participants’ consent, all the interviews were audio-recorded and subsequently transcribed, yielding a total of 337 comments.
 Prior to analysis, the transcripts were anonymized and stored with appropriate security safeguards for research ethics.
 For the participants from organizations outside the authors’ affiliations, we provided a reward of a common amount for all the participants.
 To encourage discussion based on the conversation of interviews, we adopted a semi-structured interview format with approximately thirty to sixty minutes.
 An actual template of interview questions are shown in Table~\ref{tab:questionsheet}.

 We employ template analysis, which begins with a prior set of themes with interests and iteratively refines them by extending templates by incorporating new themes.
 It is considered that template analysis is useful in domains such as SOC research when prior work has a partial understanding of the concepts that need to be identified in advance~\cite{bushra202299False}.
 First, we conducted an initial round of the coding process based on the descriptions obtained from the literature review and developed an initial set of thematic codes.
 We then analyzed the interview data and, whenever we found new codes that did not match any existing codes, we refined the existing themes by incorporating the new codes.
 The above coding process was performed iteratively three times, with code reviews by SOC practitioners, and codes were finalized through these iterations.
 We also note that no new code was obtained after the 14th interview, and hence we judged the saturation of themes.
 Therefore, we did not conduct additional interviews beyond the 15 participants.
 In the following, we describe the evaluation criteria for assessing report quality that were derived from the interview results.